History of Romania: NATO and the European Union membership (2004–present)

 Post–Cold War Romania developed closer ties with Western Europe, eventually joining NATO in 2004 and the EU in 2007.

 General elections took place on in 2004, with the joint PNL-PD candidate Traian Băsescu winning the second round with 51% of the vote.

 Then-PNL leader, Călin Popescu-Tăriceanu was assigned the task of building a coalition government without the PSD.
 In December 2004, the new coalition government (PD, PNL, PUR —Romanian Humanist Party—which eventually changed its name to Romanian Conservative Party/PC and UDMR/RMDSZ—was sworn in under Prime Minister Tăriceanu.

 Following the free travel agreement and politic of the post–Cold War period, as well as hardship of the life in the post 1990s economic depression, Romania has an increasingly large diaspora.
 The main emigration targets have been Italy, Germany, Spain, the United Kingdom, the United States and Hungary.

-In 2009, President Traian Băsescu was re-elected for a second five-year term as the President.
+In 2009, President Traian Băsescu was re-elected as the President.

 In January 2012, Romania experienced national protests, which were the first significant popular uprising in the country since 1991.
 They were triggered by proposed health reforms, and were further motivated by wider disillusionment with austerity and the government.